BenLiu983/Diabetes_Prediction_Deployment/README.md

 # 8. Back End development with Python and Flask

-# 9. Deployment on Azure.
+# 9. Deployment on Azure